BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 2) Soft Cough

 One way to relieve from coughing is by drinking warm water.
-The advice of doctors is to drink warm water to reduce an interference cough.
+The advice of doctors is to drink hot water to reduce an interference cough.
 The purpose here is to lessen the burden of irritation in the respiratory tract.
-This way, phlegm would easily exit.
+This way, more phlegm would easily exit.
 Drinking cold water is not advised by doctors because it can stimulate your cough especially if the cause of your cough is allergy.
 Try to cough up mucus softly.
 You can do that by coughing up slowly and softly without pushing too much air through your throat.

 3) Lemon Juice